o-izima/credit-card-fraud-detection/README.md

 ### Goal
 Predict whether a given credit card transaction is fraudulent or legitimate using machine learning.

+The deployed XGBoost algorithm is setup as a standard binary classification model for fraud detection:
+- The model usually outputs a probability (proba) between 0 and 1 representing the likelihood that a transaction is fraudulent.
+- The **typical threshold is 0.5**:
+    - `proba >= 0.5` → predicted fraudulent
+    - `proba < 0.5` → predicted legitimate / not fraud

+So if your prediction is less than 0.5, it is considered not fraud.

+⚠️ Note: Sometimes, for imbalanced datasets like credit card fraud, it’s common to lower the threshold (e.g., 0.3) to catch more fraud cases, trading off some false positives for higher recall.

 ### Impact
 - Reduces financial losses.
 - Improves detection efficiency.